 In January 2018, John Erick and Deborah Ferrell, successors-in-interest and heirs of Jade Erick, (collectively "Erick") filed a lawsuit in the San Diego County Superior against Kim Kelly, ND, MPH asserting claims related to death of Jade Erick.
-In April 2018, Erick filed an amendment to the lawsuit, naming the Company as a co-defendant.
+In April 2018, Erick filed an amendment to the lawsuit, naming us as a co-defendant.
 In September 2018, co-defendant Dr. Kelly filed a cross-complaint against the Company and various Spectrum entities.
 The cross-complaint seeks indemnity and contribution from the Company and Spectrum.
 The Company answered the claims filed by Dr. Kelly in October 2018.
-The Company believes the claims are frivolous and has previously and will continue to dispute all asserted claims against it and intends to vigorously defend these allegations.
-Nonetheless, the Company cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.
+The case is currently in the discovery phase.
+The Company believes the claims are meritless and has previously and will continue to dispute all claims asserted against it and intends to vigorously defend against these allegations.
+Nonetheless, the Company cannot predict the eventual outcome of this litigation, it could result in substantial costs, losses and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.